About Professor Tabery

 An expert in medical ethics as well as the history and philosophy of science and medicine, his research focuses on issues at the intersection of science and society: the rapid spread of genetics into medicine and the criminal justice system, the nature of medical misinformation and the way it fuels conspiracy theories, the history of eugenic assaults on reproductive liberties, and the just distribution of scarce medical resources in times of emergency.

-Professor Tabery's research has been profiled in The New York Times, Time magazine, National Geographic, and on National Public Radio.
+Professor Tabery's research has been profiled in The New York Times, Los Angeles Times, The Guardian, Time magazine, Science magazine, Scientific American, National Geographic, and on National Public Radio.
 He received his PhD from the Department of History and Philosophy of Science and his MA from the Center for Bioethics and Health Law at the University of Pittsburgh.

 A recent curriculum vitae can be found here.